Graduate Admissions

 Admission to the Graduate Program

-The admissions application is prepared and submitted online, through the website of UCLA’s Graduate Division.
+The admissions application is prepared and submitted online, through the website of UCLA’s Division of Graduate Education.
 General information about applying to UCLA for graduate study (such as the University’s requirements for admission) is also available at this link.
+Applicants must meet the University minimum requirements for admission (see also the Frequently Asked Questions for additional technical information).

 Although the department offers both the M.A. and Ph.D. degrees, it normally admits only those students who plan to ultimately pursue a Ph.D.
 Students are admitted to begin residence in the Fall quarter only.